leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

 This repository contains my custom `theme.conf` file.
 You can [download](https://github.com/leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/archive/refs/heads/main.zip) that and use it as a starting point.
 I recommend you to keep reading and modify it to your needs, especially if you are using a different distro than me.
 The theme I'm using is slightly a modified version of [rEFInd minimal black](https://github.com/andersfischernielsen/rEFInd-minimal-black).

-1. You need to get your SSD's UUID.
+1. You need to get the `UUID` for your Linux partition.
 Open a Terminal and type `lsblk -f`.
 You'll see something like this:
     ```
     NAME        FSTYPE FSVER LABEL   UUID                                 FSAVAIL FSUSE% MOUNTPOINTS
     sda